 And yet again. *adjust* *click*

 And contemplated praying to the Power Filter Gods, but they had the day off.

 So, out came the filter, and I took it back to the kitchen sink for another look.

 Then, finally, I saw The Rock.
 A tiny, tiny pebble stuck deep down in the almost-as-tiny impeller mechanism, preventing the rotor from spinning properly.

 *reinstall* *click* *whirrrrr*

-I think this one is covered under My mandate as goddess of random equipment malfunctions. (reads fine print on Her contract while enjoying a slice of that wonderful orange cake)
+I think this one is covered under my mandate as the Goddess of Random Equipment Malfunctions. (reads fine print on her contract while enjoying a slice of that wonderful orange cake)